J. Edward Guinan: Religious life

 To become a priest, he completed a one-year novitiate from 1965 to 1966, including spending the summer of 1965 as an assistant chaplain in Berkeley, becoming deeply influenced by Mario Savio, whom he met, and the Berkeley Free Speech Movement.
 He engaged in the spirit of radical political dissent that was just starting there in the wake of the assassination of Malcolm X, which he said affected him even more deeply than that of John F. Kennedy.
 He moved to Washington, DC to attend St. Paul's College, the Paulist major seminary, from 1966 to 1971, while completing studies in philosophy and theology.
 There he volunteered in Anacostia, which was at that time the city's highest-crime neighborhood, and very poor.
 As a priest he counseled conscientious objectors against going to Vietnam.

 Guinan was ordained a deacon in 1970 at the Cathedral of Mary Our Queen, Baltimore.
 His ordination as a priest was on January 16, 1971, at St. Paul the Apostle Church (Manhattan).
 From 1970 to 1974 he was active in the priesthood, and worked as associate chaplain of the Newman Center of George Washington University in Washington, D.C., where he also celebrated his first mass.
 He was deeply involved in the antiwar movement, and his "fiery let's-go-to-the-barricades" sermons on peace drew large crowds, according to the social justice journalist Colman McCarthy.
 Various student-run underground and campus papers nationwide began taking notice, even encouraging young people to travel to Washington to hear him.

-First Antiwar Protest and Arrest
+First antiwar protest and arrest

 He had his first experience with protest and arrest in 1971 when he attended the 1971 May Day protests against the Vietnam War, held at the US Department of Justice and sponsored by the Southern Christian Leadership Conference.
 This march and rally led to the largest mass arrest in U. S. history, and Guinan was one of over 12,000 people arrested and released.